Ilya114/Box64Droid/README.md

 Some issues/instabilities can happen when using Box86 and Box64 in a proot environment, so it's not recommended to use Box86 and Box64 in proot as a debug/testing environment, there are far better options for that.

-## Applications and scripts which using in Box64Droid
+## Applications and scripts which were used in Box64Droid
 - [Termux-app](https://github.com/termux/termux-app) - GPLv3 license
 - [Box64 by ptitseb](https://github.com/ptitSeb/box64) - MIT license
 - [Box86 by ptitseb](https://github.com/ptitSeb/box86) - MIT license